Endodontist in Houston, TX

 Natural teeth are meant to last a lifetime.
-So if you are experiencing a serious problem with one or more of your teeth, and all other treatment options have been exhausted, a root canal may be the last chance for a dentist to save your tooth.
+So if you are experiencing a serious problem with one or more of your teeth, and all other treatment options have been exhausted, endodontic therapy (also known as a root canal) may be the last chance for a dentist to save your tooth.
 In years past, diseased or injured teeth were commonly pulled, however in the 21st century, removing a tooth is done only as a last resort.

-With advanced procedures in the field of dentistry, many teeth that may once have been pulled are now saved with a root canal procedure.
-Root canals have a bad reputation, but in reality, they are no more painful than getting a new filling.
+With advanced procedures in the field of dentistry, many teeth that may once have been pulled are now saved with endodontic therapy.
+This procedure may have a bad reputation, but in reality, it is no more painful than getting a new filling.

 Removing a tooth is done only as a last resort.
 A missing tooth, not replaced, causes its own set of serious issues.
 The teeth around the space can shift and cause issues with chewing or speaking.
 Saving your natural teeth is always the goal of your Houston dentist.